codecraft-team/Playground/WebsocketsSamples/README.md

 After them the connection to the server will be opened and the client will be send in a intervall messages to the server.
 The server respons on the message.

+In this example the framework 'ws' for node.js (npm install ws) is used.
+Other frameworks are socket.io or SockJS.

   ## Chrome as Web socket client

-  With Chrome it is possible (without a prepared script in the html site) to communicate through web sockets.
+  With Chrome it is possible (without a prepared script in the html site) to communicate through web sockets (Chrome implements the WebSocket API Specification).

   First call the server host in chrome "http://localhost:5000".
   Open the console in the developer tools.